 Presenting the products and services being offered in an informative and attractive manner is one of the most important aspects of ensuring success in the online marketplace.
-Sellers need to understand that the unlike in the physical stores, online shoppers are deeply influenced by the manner in which a product or service is presented to them.
+Sellers need to understand that unlike in physical stores, online shoppers are deeply influenced by the manner in which a product or service is presented to them.

 As such creating an attractive catalogue that provides a multidimensional view of every product along with all the basic details such as the size, price, availability is of critical importance.
 It is also a good idea to have a separate information sheet for each product that contains all the above details plus a brief description of the product, color choices available and shipment details, for attracting customers.